duylevietluu/winter-2023-project-frontend/README.md

+# Duy Le's Front-end project

+## About this project
+This front-end project is a part of [my larger project](https://github.com/OberlinCollaborativeCodingWinterTerm/winter-term-project-webcodelearning), which is my effort of developing a full-stack website.
+I use `npm run build` to create a build for the production of my website.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).